 A key function of the board is to establish, within the wider strategy of the Group, the company's strategic objectives, values, strategy and purpose in alignment with its culture.
 The board also monitors management's performance against those objectives and provides direction for the company.
 During the year, a range of activities enabled the board to focus on these areas.
-These included two strategy sessions held with senior management which covered a broad range of strategic issues, including matters connected with the pandemic, opportunities for individual businesses, and people-related issues, including the results of employee opinion surveys and transition to new, more flexible ways of working post pandemic.
+These included two strategy sessions held with senior management which covered a broad range of strategic issues, opportunities for individual businesses, and people-related issues, including the results of employee opinion surveys.

 In addition, the board considers strategic issues as part of regular meetings throughout the year.
 At each meeting, Group and divisional executives provide updates on performance against strategic goals and relevant developments in the wider market, including from a competitor or regulatory perspective.
-During the year, the board has also held a number of 'deep-dive' strategy sessions, each focused on an individual business.
+During the year, the board has also held a number of 'deepdive' strategy sessions, each focused on an individual business.

 Consistent with that of the Group, the company's strategic approach focuses on three objectives: to protect, grow and sustain the company's business model.
-The company's purpose is helping the people and business of Britain thrive over the long term.
+The company's purpose is helping the people and businesses of Britain thrive over the long term.
 The company has a long-established, proven business model that is focused on driving sustainable outcomes and business performance, creating value for its stakeholders.

 A key responsibility of the board is to define, promote and monitor the company's culture.
-The board recognises the importance that culture and values play in the long-term success and sustainability of the company, and the role of the board in monitoring and assessing culture.
-The board also acknowledges the importance of individual directors and the board as a whole acting with integrity, leading by example promoting the desired culture, and setting the "tone from the top".
+The board recognises the importance that culture, and values play in the long-term success and sustainability of the company, and the role of the board in monitoring and assessing culture.
+The board also acknowledges the importance of individual directors and the board as a whole acting with integrity, leading by example, promoting the desired culture, and setting the "tone from the top".

 During the year, the board has spent time monitoring and overseeing the alignment of the company's business to its values, strategy and culture.
-Examples include the board's consideration of the role and impact of culture as part of individual decisions and its oversight of the company's operations, including in the context of investment planning, the challenges presented by the broader macro-economic outlook, and the transition to new, more flexible ways of working post-pandemic.
-Considerations relating to culture and values have also formed an important part of the board's discussions on the company's strategy, model and purpose, including in the context of potential M&A opportunities.
+Examples include the board's consideration of the role and impact of culture as part of individual decisions and its oversight of the company's operations, including in the context of investment planning and the challenges presented by the broader macroeconomic outlook.
+Considerations relating to culture and values have also formed an important part of the board's discussions on the company's strategy, model and purpose, including in the context of potential mergers and acquisition opportunities.